VersatileVats/ReferMedi/README.md

 Here you can see that the user can do two things: firstly he/she can search for any disease (just have to enter the disease name in the input field and then click enter) and the related information like **symptoms, causes, treatment, etc** will be shown.
 Second is the Covid stat section which enables the user to get covid stats of 232 countries with a mere click.

-2️⃣ As we have now expanded our project for two more entities (patients & doctors) we have to change the registration form for them. **We have ensured that the doctor doesn't have to register themselves because whenever a hospital will add a doctor, the login credentials will be automatically created at the back end and will be shared with the doctor** and thus the doctor can log in into his/her account anytime (which will save their precious time).
+2️⃣ As I have now expanded the project for two more entities (patients & doctors) I have to change the registration form for them. **I have ensured that the doctor doesn't have to register themselves because whenever a hospital will add a doctor, the login credentials will be automatically created at the back end and will be shared with the doctor** and thus the doctor can log in into his/her account anytime (which will save their precious time).
 Let's have a look at the input fields for patients in the form.

 ![](https://i.ibb.co/SB4Wvzb/register.jpg)